When the Signal Cannot Get Through: How SST-14 Silencing Blocks Neuropeptide Coordination

 Even when a brief signaling improvement does occur, the neurotrophic consolidation that would encode it structurally depends on BDNF — particularly activity-dependent BDNF secretion driven by PKA→CREB signaling.
 The BDNF Val66Met variant, present in a significant proportion of individuals with neurodevelopmental conditions, impairs activity-dependent BDNF secretion.
 Brief functional gains cannot be structurally encoded.
 The improvement fades not because it was illusory, but because the biological mechanism for making it permanent is constitutionally limited.

-What the Locked Brake Plus Five Compounding Failures Produces
+What SST-14 Silencing Plus Five Compounding Failures Produces

 When somatostatin has locked adenylyl cyclase via Gαi — and that lock is simultaneously reinforced by adenosine inhibition, substrate depletion from low ATP, GTP pool reduction, membrane lipid oxidation impairing receptor coupling, and PDE4 upregulation degrading whatever cAMP briefly escapes — the clinical picture is distinctive.

-A regulatory peptide administered for the first time may produce a brief, multi-domain improvement: the stimulatory signal is strong enough to partially overcome the inhibitory lock for a short window.
-But the improvement cannot sustain, because the lock reasserts and the infrastructure cannot hold cAMP levels long enough for PKA to complete its downstream work.
-Repeated administration without addressing the brake or the infrastructure produces progressive receptor desensitization — the receptor compensates for repeated stimulation that achieves no durable downstream effect.
+A regulatory peptide administered for the first time may produce a brief, multi-domain improvement: the stimulatory signal is strong enough to partially generate cAMP through the suppressed adenylyl cyclase for a short window.
+But the improvement cannot sustain, because the adenosine accumulation and NF-κB suppression reassert and the infrastructure cannot hold cAMP levels long enough for PKA to complete its downstream work.
+Repeated administration without addressing the SST-14 silencing or the infrastructure produces progressive receptor desensitization.

-The implication is precise: single-peptide interventions cannot produce durable benefit while somatostatin holds adenylyl cyclase locked and the neuroinflammatory environment reinforces that lock at every downstream node.
-The target is the brake and the conditions that are holding it closed — not the peptide trying to push through it.
+The implication is precise: single-peptide interventions cannot produce durable benefit while both SST-14 silencing mechanisms remain active and the neuroinflammatory environment reinforces them at every downstream node.
+The target is SST-14 transcriptional restoration — removing the conditions suppressing it — not the peptide trying to push through a suppressed cAMP pathway.

 The ATP/Adenosine Inverse Relationship